Battery Bank Sizing Calculator

 Inverter & Temperature Losses

-Cold weather cuts available capacity: lead-acid loses ~20% at freezing, ~40% near 0°F. LiFePO4 is more forgiving (10–15% at freezing) but stops accepting charge below 32°F. Set the temperature derate to 10–20% if your bank lives outdoors in a cold climate.
+Cold weather reduces available capacity.
+Lead-acid loses about 20% at freezing and about 40% near 0°F. LiFePO4 is more forgiving (10–15% at freezing) but stops accepting charge below 32°F. Set the temperature derate to 10–20% if your bank lives outdoors in a cold climate.

 required Wh = load Wh ÷ (DoD × inv eff × (1 − derate))